clibuilder/clibuilder/packages/args-minus/readme.md

-# `args-plus`
+# `args-minus`

-A minimal parser for command line input.
+A less-is-more way to parse command line input.

 ## Why?

-There are many command line parsers out there, why `args-plus`?
+There are many command line parsers out there, why `args-minus`?

 In short, they are doing too much.
 Too much in a sense that they impose certain assumptions to the input.